systematic-magic/storage4pmc/issue_pack_store_rules.rst

 ..
 IMPORTANT::

-  Please use hyphens (-) to separate parts file name.
+  Please use hyphens (-) to separate parts of file name.
 Other charcters (such as underscores, dashes, etc) are not allowed.